CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 ### 6. Basic software metadata *MUST* be expressed

 The following basic metadata *MUST* be expressed.
 That means it must be present in the ``codemeta.json`` that our harvester produces when processing your project, either because you provide an explicit `codemeta.json`, `codemeta-harvest.json` yourself (see previous point 5), or because the information is automatically harvestable from other metadata sources in your project.
-The [Appendix](#Appendix) contains an elaborate `codemeta.json` example that confirms to all these points:
+The [Appendix](#Appendix) contains an elaborate `codemeta.json` example that conforms to all these points:

 1. The software *MUST* have a name.
 This is the name for presentation purposes and must be human readable
 2. The software *MUST* have a (short) description.